Skip to main content

 'http://rest-server/limit'

-6. In the Total record count filed name field, enter total.
+6. In the Limit field name field, enter limit.

 Cribl Stream will collect the next page until the offset reaches the total record size.